Roy Noakes

 Cambridge: Constraint and Clarity

-Working more directly, he built and reduced form in clay with a carver’s approach.
+In the early 1970s, Noakes moved with his family to Cambridge.
+Working in a confined ground-floor space, the limitations of light and scale led him to abandon large armatures and rethink his creative process.
+Modelling more directly in high and low relief on wooden boards, he reduced the form from the mass with a carver’s approach.
 This shift brought greater immediacy and clarity to his work, and his ideas about sculpture became more defined.

 Influence of Medardo Rosso